bullet

-Phang Nga Province in Southern Thailand
+Rock Climbing in Phang Nga Province

-bouldering in Phang NgaRock climbing in Thailand consists for the most part of sport climbing in a few crowded areas such as Krabi, Railay, Ton Sai, Phi Phi and Chiang Mai.
+Rock climbing in Thailand consists for the most part of sport climbing in a few crowded areas such as Krabi, Railay, Ton Sai and Phi Phi in Southern Thailand and less crowded climbing routes in Chiang Mai in the North.
 However, there are endless opportunities to expand climbing holidays in other parts of Thailand.

 Phang Nga Province, for example, is a region bursting with massive limestone karst mountains.
 Almost no one goes to any of the many stunning mountains and cliffs in this huge province.
+We offer rock climbing trips to a small park near Phang Nga Town to climb a nice variety of bolted routes.
+This is an easy rock climbing trip from Phuket or Krabi.

 Many unexplored cliffs are just waiting to be discovered.
 So, if you’ve ever dreamed of being the first person to go up a new climbing route, then read on.

-Rock climbing emphasizes skills such as rope management, anchoring, belaying, rappelling, protection placement, climbing technique and safety.
+Rock climbing emphasizes skills such as rope management, anchoring, belaying, rappelling, protection placement, climbing technique, and safety.
 You will also develop a sound foundation in backwoods ethics.

 Limestone can be difficult rock for placing traditional protection.
 Some rock can break easily and even strong-looking rock can conceal a layer of softer rock behind it.
 Therefore, it is imperative that all precautions be taken when approaching a new route.